exploratory-io/book/tutorials/yelp.md

 }
 ```

 As often with JSON data, the data is hierarchically structured.
 For example, 'hours' node has two levels, one is about the day of the week and another is about the opening hours within each day of the week.
-With Exploratory, These hierarchical structures will be flatten out at the data import time so that the lowest level of the element will have its own column.
+With Exploratory, these hierarchical structures will be flatten out at the data import time so that the lowest level of the element will have its own column.
 In this case, 'hours.Saturday.open' will have its own column, 'hours.Saturday.close' will have its own column, and so on.

-Another common characteristic of JSON you can observe with this data is something called 'Array'.
+Another common characteristic of JSON data you can observe with this data as well is something called 'Array'.
 You can see, for example, 'categories' and 'neighborhoods' have multiple values inside the square brackets.
-The way these data is stored will be preserved after importing data, but they are registered as List data type and we call them 'Nested' data, which mean it contains multiple values in a single list or sometimes in a data frame.
-These 'Nested' data can be always 'Un-Nested' with ```unnest()``` function, which we'll talk about later in this tutorial.
+With Exploratory, the way these data is stored will be preserved after importing data, but they are registered as List data type and we call them 'Nested' data, which mean it contains multiple values in a single list or sometimes in a data frame.
+These 'Nested' data can be 'Un-Nested' with ```unnest()``` function later, which we'll talk about later in this tutorial.

 ## Create a new project